In the Beginning ...

 The Society decided in 2009 that following our Open Day, Cavalier, we would make a regular donation to the Charity Combat Stress, which helps our Veterans and ex-service personnel.
 We also operate a Charity book stall at our meetings, where donated books raise money for the cause.

 Following Cavalier in 2019 a donation of £500 has been made, bringing our total donations to date to around £5000.
-A further donation will be made during 2020.
+A further donation of £250 was made during 2020.

 For more information about the work of the Combat Stress charity please visit their website at: